 - Decide the order in which you would like to layer your colours from top to bottom

-- Starting with the bottom colour – add 3 Tbsp of sugar, add 2 Tbsp of sugar to the next colour, 1 Tbsp of sugar to the next and none to the top colour.
+- Starting with the bottom colour – add 3 tablespoon of sugar, add 2 tablespoon of sugar to the next colour, 1 tablespoon of sugar to the next and none to the top colour.

 - Stir vigorously until all the sugar has dissolved